 Before beginning mediation, each party will be required to sign a document which covers their rights and obligation.
 This contract will cover the rules regarding confidentiality, and both parties should consult with their attorneys if they are not clear on what is required.

 Mediation and settlement negotiations are an important part of reaching a resolution in a divorce case.
-At Ashby Law, we use our skills in mediation, negotiation, and collaborative law to help spouses communicate during the divorce process and reach agreements they can both live with.
+At Pacific Northwest Family Law, we use our skills in mediation, negotiation, and collaborative law to help spouses communicate during the divorce process and reach agreements they can both live with.
 Using these services, you can work out a divorce decree or parenting plan which fits everyone’s needs without the unnecessary costs of fighting in court.

 For help with your situation, contact us today by calling 509-572-3700.